CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

   that LLMs mostly have the most similar responses to other LLMs in the same family.

 ![Inter-LLM Cosine Similarity Heatmap](results/library_data_analysis/inter_llm_heatmap_overall.png)

+Insights from the Cosine Similarity Heatmap Above:
+- A brighter color (more green and yellow) indicates more similarity.
+- LLM labels for both axes have the same order.
+- The heatmap has square blocks of lighter color along the diagonal.
+This implies that LLMs are generally the most similar to other LLMs in the same family.

 ### Dendrogram of LLM Clustering
 - Dendrogram is a type of diagram used to illustrate the arrangement of clusters produced by